Atlantic hurricane: Intensity

 The 20-year average of the number of annual Category 4 and 5 hurricanes in the Atlantic region has approximately doubled since the year 2000.

-Category 5 hurricanes have become much more common in recent decades.
+Category 5 Atlantic hurricanes have become much more common in recent decades.

 Tropical cyclones can be categorized by intensity.
 The intensity of a tropical cyclone is generally determined by either a storm's maximum sustained winds or its lowest barometric pressure.
 The following table lists the most intense Atlantic hurricanes in terms of their lowest barometric pressure.
-In terms of wind speed, Hurricane Allen was the strongest Atlantic tropical cyclone on record, with maximum sustained winds of 165 kn.
-However, these measurements are suspect, since instrumentation used to document wind speeds at the time was likely to succumb to winds of such intensity.
+In terms of wind speed, Hurricane Allen and Hurricane Melissa were the strongest Atlantic tropical cyclones on record, with maximum sustained winds of 165 kn.
+However, Allen's measurements are suspect, since instrumentation used to document wind speeds at the time was likely to succumb to winds of such intensity.
 Nonetheless, their central pressures are low enough to rank them among the strongest recorded Atlantic hurricanes.

 Owing to their intensity, the strongest Atlantic hurricanes have all attained Category 5 classification.
-Hurricane Opal, the strongest Category 4 hurricane recorded, intensified to reach a minimum pressure of 916 hPa, a pressure typical of Category 5 hurricanes.
-Hurricane Wilma became the strongest Atlantic hurricane recorded after reaching an intensity of 882 mbar in October 2005; this also made Wilma the strongest tropical cyclone worldwide outside of the Pacific, where seven tropical cyclones have been recorded to intensify to lower pressures; one of these hurricanes was Hurricane Patricia in 2015 in the east Pacific; it had a pressure reading of 872 mbar.
+Hurricane Opal, the strongest Category 4 hurricane recorded, reached a minimum pressure of 916 hPa, a pressure typical of Category 5 hurricanes.
+Hurricane Wilma became the strongest Atlantic hurricane recorded after reaching an intensity of 882 mbar in October 2005.
 Preceding Wilma is Hurricane Gilbert, which held the record for the most intense Atlantic hurricane for 17 years.
-The 1935 Labor Day hurricane, tied with Hurricane Melissa, with a pressure of 892 mbar (hPa; 892 mbar), is the third strongest Atlantic hurricane and the strongest documented tropical cyclone before 1950.
+The 1935 Labor Day hurricane, tied with Melissa, with a pressure of 892 mbar (hPa; 892 mbar), is the third strongest Atlantic hurricane and the strongest documented tropical cyclone before 1950.
 Since the measurements taken during Wilma and Gilbert were documented using dropsonde, this pressure remains the lowest measured over land.